-At the office of Kevin L. Carlton, DDS, MS, PA, our experienced, highly skilled team uses the latest techniques to correct a wide range of orthodontic problems — giving all our patients something to smile about!
+At the office of Carlton & Chastain Orthodontics, our experienced, highly skilled team uses the latest techniques to correct a wide range of orthodontic problems — giving all our patients something to smile about!

 Clear aligners have been revolutionizing orthodontic treatments, offering care that is more discreet, comfortable and convenient than ever before.
 However, despite the fact that clear aligners can effectively straighten many smiles, conventional appliances may be the most appropriate option in care for certain types of malocclusions and complex issues affecting the alignment of the teeth and bite.